-The winter period is a quiet one for Las Vegas and a few things do shutdown.
+The winter period is a quiet one for Las Vegas and a few things do shut down.
 There are no pool parties and outdoor events are more limited.
-With nearly 3.5 million people visiting the city is anything but quiet however, and there is still tons going on.
+With nearly 3.5 million people visiting the city is anything but quiet, however, and there is still tons going on.

-Clubbing is massive through the dark months as Big name DJ’s transition from their summer destination to play Las Vegas, peaking on the Big night (NYE ) when the clubs are completely rammed.
+Clubbing is massive through the dark months as Big name DJs transition from their summer destination to play Las Vegas, peaking on the Big night (NYE ) when the clubs are completely rammed.
 Private parties with open bars are pretty much the norm for New Year’s Eve, with tickets costing $100’s.

-Of Course with Fireworks exploding all over the strip there is no need to be saddled with an expensive party ticket and simply wandering the strip and taking it all in is a great way to enjoy NYE.
+Of Course, with Fireworks exploding all over the strip there is no need to be saddled with an expensive party ticket and simply wandering the strip and taking it all in is a great way to enjoy NYE.

 The cooler air is also perfect for exploring the wilderness areas around Las Vegas.
 Red Rock Canyon and the Valley of fire and wonderful natural spectacles, but can be almost out of bounds in the scorching summer heat.
-The cool December air allows long hike out into these incredible rock formations!
+The cool December air allows long hikes out into these incredible rock formations!

 We often use Las Vegas as a base for exploring some of the wonders of America’s national parks.
 Zion National Park, the Garand Canyon National Park, Death Valley National Park, even some of Utah’s Big 5 (apart from Zion), and Yosemite Valley are all within striking distance of Las Vegas.
 However, as winter sets in these can become inaccessible.
-Sow up in the mountains can make routes impassable and long detours will be needed to access them.
+Snow up in the mountains can make routes impassable and long detours will be needed to access them.
 Large parts of the parks also shut down as they are simply inaccessible and dangerous.
-In the Confines of the Las Vegas Valley, the weather is mild and serene but just a few miles out it’s a whole different world, one that is wild and dangerous!
+In the confines of the Las Vegas Valley, the weather is mild and serene but just a few miles out it’s a whole different world, one that is wild and dangerous!

 Events in Las Vegas in December

 New Year – (31st December) New Year is the Big Show for Vegas.
 New Year’s Eve for Reveling and Nowhere does Reveling better than VEGAS!
-Private Parties, Open Bars, Top name DJ’s packed streets and a giant midnight Fireworks show all make for a night you will never forget…actually, that’s not strictly true, it’s quite possible you will!
+Private Parties, Open Bars, Top-name DJ’s packed streets, and a giant midnight Fireworks show all make for a night you will never forget…actually, that’s not strictly true, it’s quite possible you will!

 Conventions in Las Vegas in December

 December is by far the quietest month in Las Vegas for Conventions.
 The whole industry seems to take December off and there are half the usual Convention attendees than a regular month.
-All in you can pretty much ignore convention footfall if you are planning on coming in December however this about the only month that this can be said!
+All in you can pretty much ignore convention footfall if you are planning on coming in December however this is about the only month that this can be said!